jakeyeung/alternative-splicing/README.md

 alternative-splicing
 ====================

 This repository contains a number of useful scripts to analyze alternative splicing.
 Most of these scripts were used to process outputs of MISO.
 Therefore, these scripts are most useful if you have outputs from MISO to process.
+No guarantees using these scripts, but I hope you can glean something useful from them.

 # Brief highlights of this repository, with example workflows:
 * [Identify differentially spliced events between two groups of samples using t-test.](#ttest)